asmod3us/pandoc-scrlttr2/README.md

 ## Changelog

+- 2016-02-10:
+  * Add a Makefile.
+  * Set engine to xelatex to be able to use system font names.
+  * Remove use of lco file to keep everything self-contained in a single Markdown file.
+  * Rename stuff to `letter.*`
 - **2015-12-30**: To and from address fields are now standard multiline markdown fields instead of lists, which is easier to read and handle and potentially available for all variables.

 ## Requirements, Installation and Usage